bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/02_Task_parameters.rst

 :numref:`task_streams_main` shows an example of how streams are used in the main code.
-In this code snippet we can see how the object representing the data stream is created how the a producer task is invoqued and how the stream data generated at tasks can be poll from the main code.
+In this code snippet we can see how the object representing the data stream is created how the a producer task is invoked and how the stream data generated at tasks can be poll from the main code.

 .. code-block:: python